filippocarletti/nethserver-docs/administrator-manual/en/hotsync.rst

 Normally, when a hardware damage occurs, the time needed to restore service is:

 1. fix/buy another server: from 4h to 2 days
-2. install OS: 30 minutes
+2. install OS: around 30 minutes
-3. restore backup: from 10 minutes to 8 hours
+3. restore backup: from 10 minutes to many hours, depending on data size

 In summary, users are able to start working again with data from the night before failure after a few hours/days.
 Using HotSync, time 1 and 3 are 0, 2 is 5 minutes (time to activate spare server).
 Users are able to start working again in few minutes, using data from a few minutes before the crash.